 - how to remove adame virus

 - how to fix Adame

-- who can fix adame
+- fix adame

 2-remove-virus.com is not sponsored, owned, affiliated, or linked to malware developers or distributors that are referenced in this article.
 The article does not promote or endorse any type of malware.
 We aim at providing useful information that will help computer users to detect and eliminate the unwanted malicious programs from their computers.
 This can be done manually by following the instructions presented in the article or automatically by implementing the suggested anti-malware tools.